akskola/meal-match/README.md

 ### Contributers:
 Akshay Reddy Kola, Anish Nahar

-This project was developed as a submission in the Lighthall Software Engineering Super League 1 - Level 4.
+This project was made as a submission in the Lighthall Software Engineering Super League 1 - Level 4.